SmogDr/edar_coursebook/docs/02-rprog1.md

 Running R code from a script file is very easy in RStudio.
 You can use either the "Run" button or Command-Return, and any code that is selected (i.e., that you've highlighted with your cursor) will run at the console.
 You can use this functionality to run a single line of code, multiple lines of code, or even just part of a specific line of code.
 If no code is highlighted, then R will instead run all the code on the line with the cursor and then move the cursor down to the next line in the script.

 You can also run all of the code in a script.
 To do this, use the "Source" button at the top of the script window.
 You can also run the entire script either from the console or from within another script by using the `source()` function, with the filename of the script you want to run as the argument.
 For example, to run all of the code in a file named "MyFile.R" that is saved in your current working directory, run:

 ```r
 source("MyFile.R")
 ```

-You can add comments into an R script to let others know (and remind yourself) what you're doing and why.
-To do this, use R's comment character, `#`.
-Any line on a script line that starts with `#` will not be read by R. You can also take advantage of commenting to comment out certain parts of code that you don't want to run at the moment.

 While it's generally best to write your R code in a script and run it from there rather than entering it interactively at the R console, there are some exceptions.
-A main example is when you're initially checking out a dataset, to make sure you've read it in correctly.
+A main example is when you're initially checking out a dataset to make sure you've imported it correctly.
 It often makes more sense to run commands for this task, like `str()`, `head()`, `tail()`, and `summary()`, at the console.
-These are all examples of commands where you're trying to look at something about your data **right now**, rather than code that builds toward your analysis, or helps you read in or clean up your data.
+These are all examples of commands where you're trying to look at something about your data **right now**, rather than code that builds toward your analysis, or helps you import or wrangle your data.

 ### Commenting code

 Sometimes, you'll want to include notes in your code.
 You can do this in all programming languages by using a *comment character* to start the line with your comment.
-In R, the comment character is the hash symbol, #.
-R will skip any line that starts with `#` in a script.
-For example, if you run the following
+In R, the comment character is the hash symbol, `#`.
+You can add comments into an R script to let others know (and remind yourself) what you're doing and why.
+Any line on a script line that starts with `#` will not be read by R. You can also take advantage of commenting to comment out certain parts of code that you don't want to run at the moment.
+But, make sure to finalize your R scripts with *only functional code and useful comments.* R will skip any line that starts with `#` in a script.
+For example, if you run the following code:
-code:

 `# Don't print this.`

 `"But print this"`

 R will only print the second, uncommented line.

 You can also use a comment in the middle of a line, to add a note on what you're doing in that line of the code.
 R will skip any part of the code from the hash symbol on.
 For example:

 ```r